tarnjotbains/boids/README.md

 # Boids
-An implementation of [Craig Reynold's boids] in Python using numpy and pyqtgraph.
+An implementation of [Craig Reynold's boids] in Python using NumPy and PyQtGraph.

 ## Requirements
 * Python3